learningequality/kolibri/platforms/flatpak-app/README.md

 specific application ID depending on the URI.
 This is why a launcher process is needed instead of handling these URIs in kolibri-gnome.

-#### Additional tips and tricks

-- For development builds, kolibri-gnome enables WebKit developer extras.
-You can open the web inspector by pressing F12, or by right clicking and choosing "Inspect Element" from the context menu.
-If this is not available, try running the application with `ENDLESS_KEY_APP_DEVELOPER_EXTRAS=1` for a production build, or `ENDLESS_KEY_DEVEL_APP_DEVELOPER_EXTRAS=1` for a development build.

 #### Creating releases

 Before creating a release, be sure you update [org.learningequality.Kolibri.metainfo.xml.in.in](data/metainfo/org.learningequality.Kolibri.metainfo.xml.in.in)